 Most allergies are inherited and run in the family.
 Such allergies are mostly food related.
 The child can also get allergic to pets, mites, and pollen.
 A child can develop allergies at any point in life and from anywhere.

 Allergic reactions are commonly seen immediately after exposure to the allergen.
 The very first symptoms are extensive sneezing, watery eyes and stuffy nose.
 They recur each time the child is exposed to those allergens.

 There are several tests for different allergies.
 But the best way to know is to observe and identify the allergen causing them.

-When we contact an allergen the body releases antibodies to fight against these allergens and those antibodies are called histamines.
+When we contract an allergen, the body releases antibodies to fight against these allergens, and those antibodies are called histamines.
 These histamines cause the blood vessels to swell up, which results in rashes, nasal blockage, sneezing, and itchy eyes making it difficult to breathe.
 Surprisingly, one kind of histamine attacks only one type of an allergy.
 For example, you may have an egg allergy, but you may not be allergic to peanuts.

 Some common allergies found in babies are: